 Photo: (Top) Mike Krzyzewski and Bobby Knight after Coach K broke Knight's career record.
 (Below) Michigan State's three coaches the past 45 years (l-r): Gus Ganakas, Jud Heathcote and Tom Izzo.

 On a fateful Jan.
 4, 1975 afternoon at Michigan State's Jenison Fieldhouse, nobody was aware how to spell or pronounce his name unless they were an Army basketball fan.
 Krzyzewski had played for Bobby Knight at Army, leading West Point to the 1969 NIT as a senior point guard.
-After Krzyzewski fulfilled his five-year military commitment, he spent one year with Knight as a 27-year-old graduate assistant at Indiana.
+After Krzyzewski fulfilled his military commitment, he spent one year with Knight as a 27-year-old graduate assistant at Indiana.
 A year later, on Knight's recommendation, he was named Army's head coach.

-So many wins and events have unfolded since Coach K traveled with then-No. 2-ranked Hoosiers to face Michigan State, a team coached by Gus Ganakas.
+So many wins and events have unfolded since the No. 2-ranked Indiana traveled to face Michigan State, a team coached by Gus Ganakas.
 I was a freshman at Michigan State and had arrived early enough to claim mid-court seats across from the team benches.
 I looked for Knight, already well known for his temper, and his players that formed the nucleus of his first NCAA championship team a year later.

 “I didn’t know Mike much that year he was with Knight,” said Ganakas, who still serves as the Spartans’ spry radio analyst at age 88.
 “But I have followed his career as a fan.
 I’ve always thought of him as a milder Bobby Knight.
 He was under more control emotionally, but he was very thorough with everything just like Bobby.”

 The Indiana-Michigan State game turned out to be the darkest chapter in the Spartans’ basketball history.
 Michigan State’s 10 black players walked out on Ganakas, a classy man who deserved better.
 Ganakas’ improvised varsity lineup was left with three white freshmen recruits.
 One was starter Jeff Tropf; the other two were seeing time on the JV squad.